GrafeasGroup/tor/README.md

 * Tesseract (OCR solution used by u/transcribot)

 ### Note:
 This code is not complete.
-The praw.ini file is required to run the bot and contains such information as the useragent and various secrets.
+The praw.ini file is required to run the bots and contains such information as the useragents and various secrets.
 It is built for Python 3.6.

 # Process
 Current functionality overview: